Queen & Slim: Plot

-In 2019, after her client is executed by the state, "Queen", a Black criminal defense attorney, has an awkward dinner with her Tinder date "Slim" in an Ohio diner.
-As he drives her home, they are pulled over by a white police officer who searches Slim and his trunk without probable cause.
-When Slim, on his knees, asks the officer to hurry as it is cold outside, the officer draws his gun.
-Queen gets out to confront the officer, reaching for her phone, but (the cop) shoots her.
-Slim tackles the officer and a scuffle ensues, resulting in Slim shooting him dead.
-Taking the gun and throwing away their phones, Queen tells Slim they must flee for now.
+“Queen”, a criminal defense attorney, has an awkward dinner with her Tinder date “Slim“ in an Ohio diner.
+He drives her home, and they are pulled over by a white police officer who searches Slim and his trunk.
+When Slim asks if he could hurry as it is cold outside, the officer draws his gun on him.
+Queen gets out to confront the officer, reaching for her phone, and he shoots her in the leg.
+Slim tackles the officer and a scuffle ensues, resulting in Slim grabbing the officer's gun and shooting him dead.
+Taking the gun and throwing away their phones, Queen tells Slim they must go on the run, or else spend their lives in prison.

-While driving to Louisiana, to hide and plan at her uncle's home there, they run out of gas.
-They flag down a passing Latino driver, Edgar, who turns out to be a Kentucky sheriff.
-He receives an APB about the officer's death and realizes Queen and Slim are the suspects.
-They take his truck at gunpoint, leaving him in the trunk of Slim's car, despite his offering to help them.

-Down the road, they pay a young Black boy to bring them fast food, and he shows them dashcam footage of their traffic stop and officer shooting, which has now gone viral.
-They accidentally run into the boy's father with the truck, but he is supportive of their actions — the dead police officer having killed an unarmed Black man two years earlier — and they drive him to a hospital.

-Slim has an awkward encounter with a young (white) gas station clerk, letting him hold the cop's Glock in exchange for free gasoline.
+Out of gas, they flag down a passing driver, Edgar, who turns out to be a Kentucky sheriff.
+He receives an APB about the officer's death and realizes Queen and Slim are the suspects, but they take his truck at gunpoint, leaving him in the trunk of Slim's car.
+They pay a young boy to order them food, and he reveals that dashcam footage of their confrontation with the officer has gone viral.
+They accidentally strike the boy's father with the truck, but he is supportive of their actions and they drive him to a hospital.
+Slim has an unsettling encounter with a gas station clerk after letting him hold the gun.

-They arrive in New Orleans at the house of Queen's estranged Uncle Earl, an Iraq War vet.
-Slim proposes they escape to Cuba.
-After a police officer notices their truck, Earl gives them $2500 and his ostentatious, turquoise Cadillac to reach Johnny Shepherd, a fellow Iraq vateran, whose life (Earl) saved.

-Queen and Slim bond while dancing at a Black Blues bar, where they are recognized by sympathetic locals.
-After they stop to admire a horse on a rural, country road.
-Their car breaks down, forcing them to give all their money to a Black mechanic, whose teenage son Junior expresses his admiration for them; before leaving, Slim has Junior take their picture on the hood of the turquoise Cadillac.
+They arrive in New Orleans at the house of Queen's estranged Uncle Earl, a pimp, and Slim proposes they escape to Cuba.
+After a police officer notices their truck, Earl gives them money and another car to reach Johnny Shepherd, a friend whose life he saved while serving overseas.
+Queen and Slim bond while dancing at a bar, where they are recognized by sympathetic locals, and stop to admire a horse by the road.
+Their car breaks down, forcing them to give all their money to a black mechanic, whose teenage son Junior expresses his admiration for them; Slim has Junior take their picture.